-- Encouraging at least 35 percent of the frontage setback to be mass planted with mulched garden beds to enhance the view of the development from the road. - Encouraging planting in the front setback to include a minimum of one tree and an additional one tree for every eight lineal metres of street frontage.
+- Providing a landscaped buffer with a minimum width of 3 metres around development, including car parking and all street frontages.
+[NEW: Landscape policy pg 22] - Encouraging at least 35 percent of the frontage setback to be mass planted with mulched garden beds to enhance the view of the development from the road.
+[NEW: Landscape policy pg 22] - Encouraging planting in the front setback to include a minimum of one tree and an additional one tree for every eight lineal metres of street frontage.
+[NEW: Landscape policy pg 22]

-15.01-2L-03 Environmentally sustainable development
+15.01-2L-03 Environmentally sustainable development [New Policy]